-This project is located in Shaanxi Province, a relatively impoverished region in the interior part of China that is in transition from a predominantly agricultural to a mixed industrial/agrarian economy.
+This project is located in Shaanxi Province, a relatively impoverished region in the interior of China that is in transition from a predominantly agricultural economy to a mixed industrial/agrarian economy.

-CHS Consulting Group was responsible for the transportation planning analysis for this Asian Development Bank-funded bank-grade investment project, including travel demand forecasting, cost benefit analysis, and the transportation management plan.
+For this Asian Development Bank-funded bank-grade investment project, CHS Consulting Group was responsible for transportation planning analysis including travel demand forecasting, cost benefit analysis, and the transportation management plan.